rototo

 rototo resolve git+https://github.com/acme/config#main \

---variable checkout-redesign \
+--variable checkout_redesign \

 --context user.tier=premium